Brandon Routh Is Superman Again In The CW’s Crisis Crossover Event

 DC’s television side of things is doing a much better job with the shared universe than the DC Extended Universe.
 Yea.
 I said it.
 The TV and movie properties are kinds of split between two worlds.
 The DCEU was a divisive effort at creating a shared universe on the big screen.
 Their TV division, on the other hand, has been successful at it for years.

 This shared universe includes a growing list of shows including Arrow, The Flash, Legends Of Tomorrow and Supergirl.
 The lead character of a previous DC show, the supernatural-themed Constantine which aired on NBC, was even able to cross the network bridge into the CW’s Arrowverse.
-Black Lightning will also appear in the larger Arroverse.
+Black Lightning will also join the Arrowverse crossover.
 This is remarkable because he’s a DC comic character left relatively unconnected to the shared universe.
 How, you ask?
 Well through The CW’s annual television crossover event.

-How Does Brandon Routh’s Kingdom Come Superman Fit Into The Crossover?
+How Does Brandon Routh as Superman in Kingdom Come Fit Into the Crossover?

 The scope and ambition of the Arrowverse crossover events have grown over the years.
 While initially featuring the original shows in its lineups such as Flash and Arrow, Legends Of Tomorrow and Supergirl have also become a staple of these crossovers.
 Just like massive event comic book arcs that span multiple titles, these TV crossovers work the same way.